Tag Archives: education

 Ultimately, I had to come to the realization that twenty-five years of non-stop “going” had finally caught up with me.
 I had to give myself permission that taking care of myself WAS taking care of my people.
 My body and my mind needed rest for me to continue to be able to give my best to my students, staff, and community.
 I’m now almost two weeks back in, and I am realizing the world did not come crashing down.
 We are off to a great start and everything will get done.

 Of course, it helps that this is my fifth year in the principalship and fifth year at this campus.
-I was fortunate that no emergencies that needed to be taken care of while I was do a good joboff-contract.
+I was fortunate that no emergencies that needed to be taken care of while I was off-contract.
 I feel certain that if something urgent had come up, my adrenaline would have kicked back in.
 What I also realized once my exhaustion started to wane was that maybe, if I did a little more self-care during the year, I might not reach that level physical and mental fatigue.

 I think sometimes as educators, our passion creates an adrenaline that allows us to keep going at superhuman rates.
 Our sense of urgency drives us through the “tired” when most would say “enough”.
 However, I think we have to find that place where we recognize that rest is critical.
 Pushing ourselves to this point is not healthy and can certainly lead to bigger issues.
 Filling our own cups and allowing time for rejuvenation is necessary if we intend to fully pour ourselves into others.
 Sometimes grit and growth mindset is about finding balance and giving ourselves the grace we so easily give to others.
 There is a time for work.
 There is a time for a sense of urgency.
 But, there is also a time to rest.